 The idea behind a dress code involves focusing on what you consistently love to wear and creating a permanent simple wardrobe.

 So…essentially a capsule wardrobe, but in a term that made more sense to me.

 This experiment really helped me hone in on what my actual style preferences are, and it made my life much easier.

-In the upcoming video below, I give you the full scoop including:
+In the upcoming article below, I give you the full scoop including:

 - Why I decided to try this experiment

 - How I chose what outfit I would wear every single day for 21 days

 - What I included in my minimalist capsule wardrobe when I expanded my selection